damienld/Tennis-predict/README.md

     ..
 - The global dataframe is a concatenation of all the yearly csv with all matches
 - The CSV actually contains 2 rows per match, one for each player, we will only keep one row per match
+- Some tournaments are not taken into account (exclude TrnRk=6 (Exhib) but keep "XXX (juniors)" / "Hopman Cup" / "Mubadala)

 ## 2 - Build ELO ratings for each match
 - Implement the ELO basic rating (elorating.py) and some useful function to use it